hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `debug_setHead`

 Sets the local chain head to the specified block.
-Optionally, moves the [bonsai](../../concepts/data-storage-formats.md#bonsai-tries) world state to that block when setting the `shouldMoveWorldstate` parameter.
+Optionally, moves the [bonsai](../../concepts/data-storage-formats.md#bonsai-tries) world state to that block when  the `shouldMoveWorldstate` parameter is set to `true`.

 Moving the world state allows expensive operations like [`debug_traceBlock`](#debug_traceblock) to run on historical blocks without replaying all intermediate states.
 This is helpful to avoid